Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 ------------- | -------------
 Find workouts | So I know what workouts to so
 Find diets    | I know what I need to eat
-Want to read\ blogs  | I know what I need to eat
+Want to read blogs  | Find out tthe latest tips and advice for better permoance and diet